 3.1 National natural parks

-National parks are protected areas of natural or semi-natural lands.
+National parks are protected areas of natural, semi-natural lands or developed land.
 These areas are meant for human recreation and enjoyment, animal and environmental protection, and restricted from most development.
 These areas are usually owned by the State.
 The first national park in the world was established in 1872 and currently there are about 7000 national parks across the planet.
 The world´s largest national park is located in the Northern Periphery.
 The Northeast Greenland National Park was established in 1974.

 These large, more or less virgin, natural areas are created with the idea of preserving nature for the present and the future.
 The destruction or disturbance of cultural sites and nature is generally prohibited.
 A main reason for many parks is to provide people with the opportunity to access the forest and countryside.
 Distinctive, natural or cultural areas can be preserved in natural parks protected from normal use and agriculture.

 The national parks in each ROADEX country are described in the following.
 As before the countries are considered in alphabetical order.

 There is only one national park in Greenland but it is the biggest and the most northerly national park in the world.
 The “Northeast Greenland National Park” covers 972 000 km2.
 This natural park was established in 1974.

 The typical feature for this park is the large interior area of ice sheet but the park also includes some ice-free areas along the coast and in the north.
 The park has no permanent human population.
 The fauna, living near the coastal regions of the park consist of musk ox, polar bears and walrus along with various bird species.

 The basic idea of national parks in Finland is to preserve the most valuable natural areas of Finland, both nationally and internationally.
 These parks are open to the public.
 Facilities and services, such as guides, are often available.
 National parks in Finland are looked after by Finnish Forest and Park Service.